ibm-cloud-docs/cephaas/getting-started-sdks.md

 ## Getting the SDK
 {: #sdk-gs-install}

-Specific instructions for downloading and installing the SDK is available in [Using Go](/docs/cephaas?topic=cephaas-using-go){: external}{: go}.
+Specific instructions for downloading and installing the SDK are available in [Using Go](/docs/cephaas?topic=cephaas-using-go){: external}{: go}.

 ## Code Example
 {: #sdk-gs-example}

-The code examples below provide introductory examples of running the basic operations with {{site.data.keyword.cos_short}}.
-For simplicity, the code example can be run multiple times as it uses Universally Unique Identifiers (UUIDs) for bucket/item names to prevent potential conflicts.
+The code example provides introductory examples of running the basic operations with {{site.data.keyword.cos_short}}.
+For simplicity, the code example can be run multiple times as it uses Universally Unique Identifiers (UUIDs) for bucket or item names to prevent potential conflicts.

-In your code, you must remove the angled brackets or any other excess characters that are provided here as illustration.
+In your code, you must remove the angled brackets or any other excess characters that are provided here as an illustration.
 {: note}

 To complete the code example, you need to replace the following values: